-The Group charters its offshore support vessels to customers throughout various stages of their offshore oil and gas exploration, development and production projects.
-They are used in activities that include seismic surveys during the exploration phase, positioning of rigs during the development of the oil and gas fields, towing, mooring and handling of ship anchors and transportation of supplies during the production period and the removal of rig structures at de-commissioning.
+The Group charters its OSVs to customers throughout various stages of their offshore exploration, development and production projects.
+Our vessels are used in activities that include seismic surveys during the exploration phase, positioning of rigs during the development of oil and gas fields, towing, mooring and handling of ship anchors and transportation of supplies during the production period and the removal of rig structures at de-commissioning.
+The Group is also assessing opportunities to expand our services in the wider energy industry, particularly the offshore wind power segment.